Undergraduate Course Catalog 2014-2015

 Offered in January term, this 4-credit course explores through text and on-board experience key areas of cruise ship management: food and beverage, HR, finance, yield management, front office, housekeeping, safety, security, sanitation, and interporting.
 Students will participate in a 12-day cruise that sails round trip from New York City, after brief class time in Durham during the Fall semester.
 HMGT 698 counts as an elective for majors and minors in hospitality management.
 For more information, contact Carl E. Lindblade, affiliate professor, Department of Hospitality Management at Carl.Lindblade@unh.edu.

-The Granada Program is a semester-long program in Granada, Spain.
-The fall program is geared toward students at the beginner or intermediate Spanish language levels, and the spring a program is designed for those who have completed SPAN 631 or its equivalent and have a B average in Spanish.
-Many of the courses taught by professors from the University of Granada fulfill requirements for the Spanish major and minor and general education/Discovery Program requirements.
+The Granada Program is a spring semester program in Granada, Spain.
+The program is designed for those who have completed SPAN 631 or its equivalent and have a B average in Spanish, but may be open to intermediate-level students by petition.
+Many of the courses taught by professors from the University of Granada fulfill requirements for the Spanish major and minor and UNH Discovery Program requirements.
 Students generally live with host families and take courses at the Centro de Lenguas Modernas at the Universidad de Granada.
 The program is administered by the COLA Center for Study Abroad, and the faculty director is Lina Lee.
-For further information, contact email@example.com, (603) 862-3962, 116 Murkland Hall, or visit www.unh.edu/granada.
+For further information, contact email@example.com, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/llc/program/spain-granada.

 U.S. Territories (Puerto Rico, U.S. Virgin Islands, and Guam)